+Note: For the option 1 and option 2 regarding the number of interlace(s), it will be down-selected in the test setup.

 Conclusion

 In this paper, simulation assumptions are provided for eLAA PUSCH.
 Interested companies are encouraged to provide link level simulation based on the provided simulation assumption.